gouthamsaipydi/career_chronicles/_posts/2024-10-06-bain_and_co..md

 **Suggestions for Candidates (including resources, books, websites):**
-1. Practice DI
+- Have a look at some DI questions
-2. solve cases from iim a,b,c case books (just do one book) (have some idea of how solve cases from a few cases and them try to solve them own your own)
+- solve cases from iim a,b,c case books (just do one book) (have some idea of how to solve cases from a few cases and then try to solve them on your own)

 **Additional Resources:**